 Hagen proved the consequent of \Thmref{main} for $G$ cocompactly cubulated \cite{Hagen:2014}.
 Thus \Thmref{main} is a strengthening of Hagen's result to the more general class of Helly groups.
-Moreover, as Hagen also proves a converse in the cocompactly cubulated case \cite{Hagen:2014}, we see that \Thmref{main} fully characterizes virtually abelian Helly groups and we see that the virtually abelian Helly groups are precisely the virtually abelian cocompactly cubulated groups.
+Moreover, as Hagen also proves a converse in the cocompactly cubulated case, we see that \Thmref{main} fully characterizes the virtually abelian Helly groups and we have the following.